bandonga/bandonga.github.io/collections/_sip/0-intro.md

 * **INFO** - Send mid-session information that does not modify the session state.
 Can also be sued to transmit DTMF.
 RFC 6086
 * **MESSAGE** - Transport text messages.
 RFC 3428
 * **UPDATE** - Modifies the state of a session parameters.
 Allows a UAC to update the parameters of a session, such as the SDP and session timers.
 The Method has no impact on the state of a dialogue.
 In that sense, is like a re-INVITE, except that it can be sent before the initial INVITE has been completed.
 This makes it very useful for updating session parameters within early dialogues (renegotiate early media).
 RFC 3311
 * **REFER**- Asks recipient to issue SIP request, used in transfers.
-RFC 3515: the message contains the “Refer-To” header field containing SIP address of the transfer agent and “Referred-By” header field which contains the SIP adddres of the initiator (the callee).
+RFC 3515: the message contains the “Refer-To” header field containing SIP address of the transfer agent and “Referred-By” header field which contains the SIP adddress of the initiator (the callee).

 #### Responses